BOPInterns/BOPProject/README.md

 * organizing backend code into different files (MVC architecture)
 * phone number validation
 * file upload works but there is a limit to the size and type of file, also no security checking on this file
+* enable users to upload several files when creating a campaign
+* when uploading a file, if you click "cancel" when there's already a file there, it throws a runtime error

 ## Successful can kicks:
 * store things like db link in ENV file